PassaEP/INDE577/supervised_learning/grad_descent/README.md

 4. Repeat: Iterate steps 2 and 3 until convergence criteria are met, such as reaching a certain number of iterations or when the improvement in the cost function is below a predefined threshold.
 Gradient descent comes in different variants, such as batch gradient descent, stochastic gradient descent, and mini-batch gradient descent, each with its own characteristics and trade-offs in terms of convergence speed and computational efficiency.

-Here, we use gradient descent algorithm optimize simple single variable and multivariable functions.
+Here, we use gradient descent algorithm optimize simple single variable and multivariable functions as an initial example of the working algorithm.
+However, in the logistic regression module, we'll also use it again.